 The Open Enrollment Period is a limited length of time when marketplaces (or exchanges) are open.
 If you do not experience a qualifying life event, the Open Enrollment Period is the only time you can enroll in health insurance.
 Regardless of which healthcare marketplace you wish to shop, you should be aware of the important enrollment dates and deadlines.

-The open enrollment period for 2018 coverage in most states is November 1 through December 15.
-Be sure to check your state's open enrollment period.
+The Open Enrollment Period for 2019 coverage in most states is November 1 through December 15.
+Be sure to check your state's Open Enrollment Period.

 During this time, all health insurance marketplaces should be open for Americans to shop, compare, and enroll in a healthcare plan.
 You can also re-enroll in your plan during this period, should your insurance provider have the same or a similar plan available.

-If you do not enroll in a health insurance plan during this time, you may have to pay a tax penalty.
+If you do not enroll in a health insurance plan during this time, you may have to pay a tax penalty, depending on your state's requirements.